boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 Can you find a way to locate each variable without accessing multiple hashmaps?

 When we read code, we can use our mental model of variables and scopes to see how each variable is unique.
-We just have apply that knowledge to our data structure.
+We just have to apply that knowledge to our data structure.
-In practice we can assign each variable two indices that make it unique and give it a defined location in memory:
+In practice, we can assign each variable two indices that make it unique and give it a defined location in memory:

 - `scope index`: The index of the scope that the variable is declared in.
-- `variable index`: The index of the variable in it's scope.
+- `variable index`: The index of the variable in its scope.

 Let's visualize this in an example: